Skip to content

 1. Baseline imaging — Document the condition of critical components at a known-good state

-2. Interval inspections — Re-inspect at defined intervals (monthly, quarterly, or tied to operating hours)
+2. Interval inspections — Re-inspect at defined intervals tied to operating hours

-3. Trend analysis — Compare current images against baseline and previous inspections to detect progression of wear, corrosion, cracking, or fouling
+3. Trend analysis — Compare current images against baseline to detect progression

-4. Condition-based intervention — Schedule maintenance only when actual condition data justifies it, not on a fixed calendar
+4. Condition-based intervention — Schedule maintenance only when actual condition data justifies it

 4. Industry-Specific Cost Impact Examples

-Power Generation Gas turbine operators using regular borescope inspections report extending hot section component intervals by 15–25%, reducing annual MRO spend substantially without increasing risk exposure.
+Power Generation: Gas turbine operators using regular borescope inspections report extending hot section component intervals by 15–25%, reducing annual MRO spend substantially.

-Automotive Manufacturing In-process videoscope checks of cylinder bores and weld assemblies catch casting defects and machining errors before parts advance further down the line — where rework costs multiply at each subsequent stage.
+Automotive Manufacturing: In-process videoscope checks of cylinder bores and weld assemblies catch casting defects and machining errors before parts advance further down the line.

-Oil & Gas Pipelines and pressure vessels subject to corrosion are legally required to be inspected on defined cycles.
-Videoscope inspection allows operators to complete these inspections faster, with less process disruption, and with better documentation than manual methods.
+Oil & Gas: Videoscope inspection allows operators to complete regulatory inspections faster, with less process disruption, and with better documentation than manual methods.

-Aerospace MRO Engine borescope inspection is a standard element of maintenance programs regulated by aviation authorities worldwide.
-Operators who invest in high-resolution videoscopes with measurement capability reduce the frequency of engine removal events — one of the most expensive line items in aircraft maintenance.
+Aerospace MRO: Operators who invest in high-resolution videoscopes with measurement capability reduce the frequency of engine removal events — one of the most expensive line items in aircraft maintenance.

 5. Choosing the Right Tool for Cost Efficiency

-• Durability and IP rating — A ruggedized instrument that survives the shop floor environment pays back far more than a fragile unit that requires frequent servicing
+• Durability and IP rating — A ruggedized instrument that survives the shop floor environment pays back far more than a fragile unit requiring frequent servicing

 • Image quality — Higher resolution means defects are caught earlier, at a smaller (and cheaper-to-fix) size